grpc/proposal/A118-tls-telemetry.md

 In the few use-cases where TSI is not called via gRPC, we will ensure that metric incrementation is not performed.

-We will add the Channel's `StatsPluginGroup` as an optional argument to TSI handshaker creation functions.
+We will add the Channel's `StatsPluginGroup` as an optional argument to the SSL TSI handshaker creation functions.
 This ensures that we don't break any existing users of TSI and that we never increment metrics when TSI is used outside of gRPC.
 When TSI is called from gRPC, we will pass this argument.
 This will be stored on the handshaker, and in `ssl_transport_security.cc` we will access this